 - Loud enough for those that are hard of hearing

-- Visual alarm available but it costs $10 extra.
+Visual alarms are available but it costs $10 extra

 - Elegant design